Annuity rate data updated daily

 How the interest-crediting choices are framed

-Symetra Stride currently shows 10 distinct indexed or fixed crediting choices across 20 current rate listings, including S&P 500 Index and Fixed Account, with 6 volatility-controlled index options grouped separately.
-These choices matter because caps, participation rates, fixed accounts, spreads, and renewal terms are different mechanics and should not be ranked as one simple rate list.
+Symetra Stride currently shows 10 indexed or fixed crediting options, including S&P 500 Index and Fixed Account, with 6 volatility-controlled index options grouped separately.
+These choices matter because caps, participation rates, fixed accounts, spreads, renewal terms, and fee-bearing rider variants are different mechanics and should not be ranked as one simple rate list.

 Income rider language